emissary-ingress/emissary/docs/latest/howtos/filter-dev-guide.md

 * Add custom Authorization headers
 * Validate an incoming request fits an OpenAPI specification before passing the request to a target service

 Ambassador Edge Stack supports these use cases by allowing you to execute custom logic in `Filters`.
 Filters are written in Golang, and managed by Ambassador Edge Stack.
+If you want to write a filter in a language other than Golang, Ambassador also has an HTTP/gRPC interface for Filters called `External`.

 ## Prerequisites